 Section: 18125R – Does not require D-Clearance

-Theatrical Film Symposium, taught by world renown film critic Leonard Maltin, brings you face-to-face with leading film directors, writers, producers, and actors working today.
+Theatrical Film Symposium, taught by world-renowned film critic Leonard Maltin, brings you face-to-face with leading film directors, writers, producers, and actors working today.
 Each week, students watch sneak previews of upcoming movies, followed by exclusive Q&As with the creative teams behind the films.
-2016/2017 screenings included Ghost in the Shell, I Don't Feel at Home in the World Anymore, Guardians of the Galaxy Vol. 2, Moana, La La Land, Dr. Strange, Other People, Zootopia, and The Jungle Book.
-Recent guests include Damien Chazelle, Adam Scott, Scott Derrickson, Jennifer Lee, JJ Abrams, James Franco, Jeff Nichols, Sylvester Stallone, Ryan Coogler, Bryan Cranston, Patricia Riggen, Charlie Kaufman, Atom Egoyan, Orlando Bloom, Mark Ruffalo, Helen Hunt, Marion Cotillard, Kevin Feige, and Judd Apatow.
+Past semester screenings included Coco, Guardians of the Galaxy Vol. 2, Colossal, Life, Land of Mine, Kingsman: The Golden Circle, The Shape of Water, American Made, and Thor: Ragnarok.
+Recent guests include Damien Chazelle, Adam Scott, Scott Derrickson, Taika Waititi, Lee Unkrich, JJ Abrams, James Franco, Jeff Nichols, Sylvester Stallone, Ryan Coogler, Bryan Cranston, Patricia Riggen, Charlie Kaufman, Atom Egoyan, Kevin Feige, and Judd Apatow.